A Higher-Order Generalized Singular Value Decomposition for Rank Deficient Matrices: Abstract

 \section{Abstract}

-The higher-order generalized singular value decomposition (HO-GSVD) is a matrix factorization technique that extends the GSVD to $N \ge 2$ data matrices, and can be used to identify shared subspaces in multiple large-scale datasets with different row dimensions.
+The higher-order generalized singular value decomposition (HO-GSVD) is a matrix factorization technique that extends the GSVD to $N \ge 2$ data matrices, and can be used to identify common subspaces that are shared across multiple large-scale datasets with different row dimensions.
 The standard HO-GSVD factors $N$ matrices $\inR{A_i}{m_i}{n}$ as $A_i=U_i\Sigma_i\trans{V}$, but requires that each of the matrices $A_i$ has full column rank.
-We propose a reformulation of the HO-GSVD that extends its applicability to rank-deficient data matrices $A_i$.
-If the matrix of stacked $A_i$ has full rank, we show that the properties of the original HO-GSVD extend to our reformulation.
-The HO-GSVD captures shared right singular vectors of the matrices $A_i$, and we show that our method also identifies directions that are unique to the image of a single matrix.
+We propose a modification of the HO-GSVD that extends its applicability to rank-deficient data matrices $A_i$.
+If the matrix of stacked $A_i$ has full rank, we show that the properties of the original HO-GSVD extend to our approach.
+We extend the notion of common subspaces to isolated subspaces, which identify features that are unique to one $A_i$.
 We also extend our results to the higher-order cosine-sine decomposition (HO-CSD), which is closely related to the HO-GSVD.
-Our extension of the standard HO-GSVD allows its application to datasets with $m_i < n$, such as are encountered in bioinformatics, neuroscience, control theory or classification problems.
+Our extension of the standard HO-GSVD allows its application to datasets with with $m_i<n$ or $\rank(A_i)<n$, such as are encountered in bioinformatics, neuroscience, control theory or classification problems.

 \begin{AMS} 65F15, 65F55. \end{AMS}